Royce Lewis Preview, Player Props: Twins vs. Guardians

 Royce Lewis At The Plate

-- Lewis has five doubles, eight home runs and nine walks while batting .317.
+- Lewis is batting .315 with five doubles, nine home runs and nine walks.

-- Lewis has had an RBI in 16 games this year (42.1%), including six multi-RBI outings (15.8%).
-He has also driven home three or more of his team's runs in three contests.
+- Lewis has driven in a run in 17 games this season (43.6%), including six games with more than one RBI (15.4%).
+He has also driven in three or more of his team's runs in three contests.

+- He has scored a run in 18 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.